Not All Edges are Equally Robust: Evaluating the Robustness of Ranking-Based Federated Learning: Discussion

 Users are then clustered into two groups based on their mean intersection values \( \mu_u \) and the cluster with smaller mean values is considered potentially malicious and filtered out before majority voting, we call this defense Intersection-based defense (IBD).

 \textbf{VEM remains effective against IBD.} As demonstrated in Table \ref{tab:defense}, our VEM attack continues to achieve strong attack impact despite the implementation of IBD defenses.
 This is because the identified vulnerable edges are inherently inconsistent among benign clients, resulting in minimal variation in the average intersection value $\mu_u$ for $u \in U$.
 Additionally, by simply adjusting $\zeta$ in Eq.~\ref{eq:with-zeta}, we can render the malicious updates indistinguishable from benign updates.
 Consequently, when the IBD defense is applied, not only does it fail to filter out the malicious updates effectively, but it also inadvertently excludes a significant number of benign clients.
 This will amplify the overall impact of the VEM attack.
-We also conduct experiments to measure the false positive rate (FPR) and true positive rate (TPR) of the IBD defense.
-For more detailed experimental results, please refer to Appendix \ref{app:more_defense_exp}.
+We also evaluate the False Positive Rate (FPR) and True Positive Rate (TPR) of the IBD defense under different values of hyper-parameter $\zeta$ in Eq. (\ref{eq:with-zeta}).
+As shown in Fig. \ref{fig:fpr-tpr}, as the value of $\zeta$ increases, the FPR decreases while the TPR increases.
+However, it still has a relatively high FPR, e.g., more than 20\% for the Fashion-MNIST dataset and around 20\% for the CIFAR10 dataset, indicating that some benign updates are filtered out by the defense.
+Therefore, the IBD-integrated FRL is not yet sufficiently effective against our VEM attack.
 Furthermore, we argue that the IBD is not an applaudable defense, as it will compromise the model performance under the no-attack scenario, leading to a 3\% degradation for the FashionMNIST dataset and 11\% degradation for the CIFAR10 dataset.
 Furthermore, it also incurs significant computational overhead.
 Specifically, IBD adds an additional time complexity of $\mathcal{O}\left(U^2 \cdot n \cdot L\right)$ to FRL, where $U$ is the number of clients selected in the current round, $n$ is the number of parameters in each layer and $L$ is the number of layers in the model.
 We record the computational time, which reveals that IBD-FRL takes 3 $\times$ longer for the Fashion-MNIST dataset and 10 $\times$ longer for the CIFAR10 dataset.